LinusGordon/Net-Neutrality-Simulator/README.md

 - Censor competitors or even topics
    - any site containing the words "Comcast", "Xfinity", "Verizon", etc. are blocked
    - this could be the case if your ISP provider decided to block content from its competitors
+- Redirect to different sites
+   - redirects users from Netflix to HBO Go, Youtube to Vimeo, etc. depending on your tier

 ## Posible future features
-- Redirect to different sites

 ## Possible tier system